|Guide||♦||10 Triplogs||0 Topics|

-Climb out of the pothole and you will encounter a crack with a rappel of approximately 16 ft which is rigged from a large boulder/chockstone.
+Climb out of the pothole, and you will encounter a crack with a rappel of approximately 16 ft, rigged from a large boulder/chockstone.
 After completing this rappel, pull your rope (stemming may be necessary to get your stance) and swim a chilly pool to the far side, which is sealed by a boulder.
 Climbing on top of the boulder, you can rappel or perform and aid/french downclimb of this obstacle approximately 12 feet.
-If you went over the boulder on left LDC, you will be unable to complete the downclimb and will be faced with a 5 ft jump.
-Always ensure someone has checked the depth of the water before committing yourself, I do not recommend the first person downclimb/jump down this obstacle due to the possibility of a submerged log being present.
+If you went over the boulder on left LDC, you would be unable to complete the downclimb and face a 5 ft jump.
+Always ensure someone has checked the depth of the water before committing yourself; I do not recommend the first person to downclimb/jump down this obstacle due to the possibility of a submerged log being present.

-The canyon gets a little wider and you will have to negotiate vegetation and fallen logs.
-Beautiful sections of canyon filled with water alternate with downclimbs and a little bushwhacking.
+The canyon gets a little wider, and you will have to negotiate vegetation and fallen logs.
+Beautiful sections of the canyon filled with water alternate with downclimbs and a little bushwhacking.

 You will come to a large 80 ft drop.
-You will not realize it at the time, but you are on rockpile formed on top of a house-sized chockstone.
+You will not realize it at the time, but you are on a rockpile formed on top of a house-sized chockstone.
 Sling a pinch point, minding the pull, and rappel 80 ft total, 70 of which are overhung, into a wet grotto.
 Make sure you look above you after you have completed the rappel.
 Pull your rope and continue downclimbing the slick rock, swimming through pools, and negotiating the live and dead vegetation.
 One of the downclimbs is particularly treacherous and has an exposure of about 15+ feet when dry, though possibly only 8 feet when wet.